 You’re walking down the street with your impulse purchases, admiring the art through the windows, enjoying your locally made ice cream.
 You get ready to cross the street and look to your right to check for traffic.
 But instead of seeing cars, there’s a beautiful mountain scene beyond the town.
 The kind you usually only experience after a long drive or hike.

-I envy people that live like this where these views are their everyday.
+I envy people who live like this where these views are their everyday.

 Something for Everyone